deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_8_0.png)

-> 🔼 Figure 6 presents a visual comparison of video segmentation results between SMITE and other methods, highlighting SMITE’s superior performance in maintaining motion consistency and producing cleaner segmentations.
+> 🔼 Figure 6 shows visual comparisons of video segmentation results from SMITE against two baseline methods, highlighting SMITE’s superior motion consistency, accuracy, and lack of artifacts.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Visual comparisons with other methods demonstrate that SMITE maintains better motion consistency of segments and delivers cleaner, more accurate segmentations.
 Both GSAM2 and Baseline-I struggle to accurately capture the horse’s mane, and GSAM2 misses one leg (Left), whereas our method yields more precise results.
 Additionally, both alternative techniques create artifacts around the chin (Right), while SMITE produces a cleaner segmentation.